Resilient

 Animal Caretakers are more resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Animal Caretaking is Resilient because the heart of the job — physically caring for animals, comforting a scared dog, grooming, feeding, and building trust with creatures that depend on you — requires empathy, dexterity, and calm judgment that AI simply can't replicate.
-While AI is stepping in to handle the routine stuff like scheduling, answering customer questions, and monitoring animals overnight through smart cameras, those tools are designed to *support* caretakers, not replace them.
+Animal caretaking is labeled "Resilient" because the heart of the job, which includes bathing, feeding, comforting, and hands-on care for animals, requires empathy, physical dexterity, and calm judgment that AI simply cannot replicate.
+While AI is stepping in to handle the routine stuff like scheduling, answering customer questions, and monitoring animals overnight on camera, those tools are helping caretakers do their jobs better rather than pushing them out.

 Read full analysis